-Federal Estate Tax Thresholds and Rates
+2024 Federal Estate Tax Rates and Thresholds

 Estates with a “net” value exceeding $13,610,000 in the year 2024 are subject to a Federal estate tax at a rate of 40%.
 The value of the estate can be calculated based not only on the date of the decedent’s death but also on an “alternate valuation date” which is six months following their death.
-Choosing the alternate valuation date is mandatory for all assets and is particularly useful if the asset values decline post mortem.
-Typically, without an extension, the estate tax payment is due nine months after the decedent’s death.

-Deferral Options for Federal Estate Taxes
+Deferring Federal Estate Taxes

 Federal estate taxes can be deferred under several circumstances: